 Adding up the three lines in Figure 4 provides a measure of total contributions to defined contribution plans (see the top line in Figure 5).
 The next step is to consider any adjustments that might be required before comparing defined contribution savings with that in defined benefit plans.
 One obvious issue is the question of pre-retirement withdrawals, or leakages.
-A recent study concluded that at least 1.5 percent of assets leak out of defined contribution plans each year.12 Subtracting that amount from gross contribution plans (the bottom line in Figure 5).
+A recent study concluded that at least 1.5 percent of assets leak out of defined contribution plans each year.
+Subtracting that amount from gross contributions yields net annual saving in defined contribution plans (the bottom line in Figure 5).